tarun-thakur/docker-ubuntu-ovs/README.md

 This is a cleanup script for run_docker_ovs script.
 It will stop docker container and remove it.

 Usage: $ ./script_name <num of ovs instances>

+## NOTES
+ * configure_ovs.sh, mk-net-dev.sh, supervisord.conf are taken from the contribution of Josh Hershberg specified in Credits section.
+ * You need to change network interface name in configure_ovs.sh script as per your machine.
+It can be eth0, enp0s8, etc.

 ## Credits
 This docker solution is largely based on following contributors in github: